 If you can guarantee a crowd then the venue may agree to share a portion of their food and drink proceeds with your nonprofit.
 Nothing encourages business like being a socially responsible company.

 Host a costumed race where people dress up in alignment with a pop culture phenomenon.
 Whether it’s zombies, Star Wars, Harry Potter, Hunger Games, or another theme.
 With all the different options to choose from, this quick fundraising idea never gets old.

 14. Roller Race

 Or, how about switching up the usual 5K run/walk with a roller-skating marathon?
-In addition to fundraising for entry, participants can raise money for proper gear like helmets and kneepads.
+In addition to fundraising for entry, participants can raise money for branded protective gear like helmets and kneepads.

 16. Dodgeball Tournament

 Ask each team to fundraise a certain amount to participate and to come geared up for some serious dodging.